Fractured Magic: Chapter Nine

 “Well, then, maybe this is your fault for losing the coin flip!”

-“If you want to go there, it's Íde's fault for suggesting the coin flip in the first place.”
+“If you want to go there, then it’s Íde’s fault for suggesting the coin flip in the first place.”

 “Fine.
 Truce.
 This is all Íde’s fault.”